steve-alex/readable-react/README.md

 Readable is a social network for book lovers.
-This webapp allows users to search for their favourite book, track their progress and share this with followers.
+This webapp allows users to search for their favourite book, add it to different categories, track their progress and update their followers.